 Single parents tell us that the lack of affordable and flexible childcare available locally often prevents them from entering (or re-entering) work.
 Research shows that single parents are particularly likely to work more hours if they had access to good quality childcare.
 Currently there is not enough affordable and accessible childcare:

-- Nearly of single parents surveyed had to borrow from friends, family or formal lenders to cover childcare costs
+- Nearly half of single parents surveyed by Gingerbread have had to borrow from friends, family or formal lenders to cover childcare costs (ii)

 Gingerbread believes good childcare – affordable, high-quality and responsive to parents’ needs – is vital to enable single (and couple) parents to make genuine choices on work and care.

 We think investment in childcare should be seen as part and parcel of investing in infrastructure – it helps life chances, employment and the economy.
 We particularly believe that government support for childcare costs should be targeted at those most in need, particularly those on low incomes.

 Finally, the role of childcare should be considered more broadly, including how it can support parents in training, transitioning into work and in insecure work.

 We want to see more affordable and flexible childcare for single – and couple – parents.
 In particular, we hope for:

 - Support for the up-front costs of childcare without the Flexible Support Fund – which due to Departmental Pressures, can create perverse incentives to discourage people from accessing the fund (iv).
 A deposit guarantee, where local or national government covers repayable deposits to hold a childcare place before entering work, would help parents who are locked out of work by up-front costs before their first pay cheque arrives